2023 Best Biomedical Engineering Bachelor's Degree Schools in California

 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $676.

-University of California - Davis ranked #6 on this year’s Best Biomedical Engineering Bachelor’s Degree Schools in California list.
+University of California - Davis came in at #6 in this year’s edition of the Best Biomedical Engineering Bachelor’s Degree Schools in California ranking.
 UC Davis is a fairly large public school located in the small suburb of Davis.

 Bio Engineering majors at UC Davis take out an average of $15,926 in student loans while working on their Bachelor's Degree.

-Santa Clara University did quite well in this year’s ranking of the best places for biomedical engineering students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the medium-sized city of Santa Clara, SCU is a private not-for-profit school with a moderately-sized student population.
+Santa Clara University came in at #7 in this year’s edition of the Best Biomedical Engineering Bachelor’s Degree Schools in California ranking.
+Located in the city of Santa Clara, SCU is a private not-for-profit college with a moderately-sized student population.

 On average, bio engineering graduates from SCU take out $18,840 in student loans while working on their Bachelor's Degree.

-California State University - Long Beach landed the #8 spot in the 2023 rankings for the best bachelor’s degree biomedical engineering programs.
+California State University - Long Beach came in at #8 in this year’s edition of the Best Biomedical Engineering Bachelor’s Degree Schools in California ranking.
 CSULB is a very large public school located in the city of Long Beach.

 Bio Engineering majors at CSULB take out an average of $19,456 in student loans while working on their Bachelor's Degree.

-Full Biomedical Engineering at California State University - Long Beach Report
+Read full report on Biomedical Engineering at California State University - Long Beach

-University of California - Irvine ranked #9 on this year’s Best Biomedical Engineering Bachelor’s Degree Schools in California list.
-UC Irvine is a fairly large public school located in the city of Irvine.
+University of California - Irvine came in at #9 in this year’s edition of the Best Biomedical Engineering Bachelor’s Degree Schools in California ranking.
+UC Irvine is a fairly large public school located in the large city of Irvine.

 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $318.